fncbook/fnc/chapter8/power.md

 ::::

 :::{note}
-The vectors and scalars in @algorithm-power-power are subscripted by iteration number to help make the discussion here more convenient.
+The vectors and scalars in @definition-poweriteration are subscripted by iteration number to help make the discussion here more convenient.
 In practice, the algorithm can be implemented without keeping the history, and $\alpha_k$ need not be separately computed at all.
 :::

 By construction, $\| \mathbf{x}_{k}\|_\infty=1$ for all $k > 1$.
 Also, we can write